dlcNine/TypeWriter/README.md

             - spaces defaults to true, therefore erase will erase the next character if it's a space on the same interval that it erases a non space character.
 If you do not want spaces to be erased on the same interval that a character is erased, set the spaces property to false.

+.eraseWords(amount, speed) // number, number
+    - Removes the specified amount of word from the target element.
+The optional speed argument defaults to the typewriter speed.
+When a word is removed, any single spaces wrapping that word are removed as well.

 .eraseAll()
     - Removes all content from the specified target.